 Student Residency Information

 Each student at the time of admission or readmission is classified according to his/her legal residence.
 Residency determination will be made as of the first day of the semester of application.
 Students that have been classified as a NON-RESIDENT of California for educational purposes are subject to non-resident tuition.
-Non-resident students pay both the $46 per unit fee and the $198 per unit non-resident tuition.
+Non-resident students pay both the $46 per unit fee and the $211 per unit non-resident tuition.
+Out of country non-resident students also pay an additional $57 surcharge per unit.

 Students that intend to become residents of California must fulfill the Physical Presence and Intent requirements listed below.